Home » Harvesting the future – opportunities for farmers in alternative proteins

 1. Plant-based and food-technology alternatives to animal protein, including foods made from plants (like grains, legumes, and nuts), fungi (mushrooms) and fermentation-enabled foods, algae, and cultivated meat.

 2. Smart Protein Project (2021): ‘What consumers want: A survey on European consumer attitudes towards plant based foods.
-Country specific insights’ European Union’s Horizon 2020 research and innovation program (No 862957).
+Country specific insights’ European Union’s Horizon 2020 research and innovation programme (No 862957).
 Available at: https://smartproteinproject.eu/consumer-attitudes-plant-based-food-report/ Accessed 2022-02-17

 3. Alternative protein market, (2023).
 Industry Arc.
 Available at: https://www.industryarc.com/Research/alternative-protein-market-research-800448.
 Accessed 2024-03-27.